garrylachman/chatgpt-technology-blog/exampleSite/content/blog/the-ultimate-guide-to-seo-boost-your-website-s-ranking.md

 ---
 title: "The Ultimate Guide to SEO: Boost Your Website's Ranking"
-date: 2022-10-07T09:00:00
+date: 2022-08-01T12:00:00
 draft: false
-description: "Learn how to optimize your website for search engines and improve its ranking in search results."
+description: "Learn the ins and outs of SEO and how to optimize your website for better search engine rankings."
 categories:
 - "Digital Marketing"
 tags: